 The question is, as a travel business in Australia, how do you attract these Chinese tourists to your services?
-The answer is digitally.
-With 85% of all travellers deciding upon and booking their trips online it is a necessity to build up a strong online reputation.
+The answer is digital.
+With 85% of all travelers deciding upon and booking their trips online, it is a necessity to build up a strong online reputation.

 1) Presence on Baidu

-First you need to have quality Chinese content that is seen.
+First, you need to have quality Chinese content that is seen.
 Having a presence on Baidu is vital as this is the largest search engine in China with a phenomenal 70% market share.
-Due to government regulation Google have been shut out of the Middle Kingdom with domestic platforms still dominating.
+Due to government regulation, Google has been shut out of the Middle Kingdom with domestic platforms still dominating.

-SEA (search engine advertising) on Baidu produces some leads but they are often of a lower quality, the Chinese (just as we typically behave in the West) tend not to click on adverts at the top of the page but concern themselves with the natural search results.
+SEM(search engine marketing) on Baidu produces some leads but they are often of a lower quality, the Chinese (just as we typically behave in the West) tend not to click on adverts at the top of the page but concern themselves with the natural search results.
 This is where quality traffic and leads are generated.